jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

 ## Introduction
 A few years ago, I documented the steps for doing this with an Azure SQL database at [Editable-Reports-with-Power-Apps](https://github.com/jcbendernh/Editable-Reports-with-Power-Apps/edit/main/README.md).
 With the recent Azure Databricks connector enhancements in the Power Platform, you can now achieve the same result in an Azure Databricks environment.

 This repository contains a few items in the [src folder](./src/) that showcase what is already constructed so you do not have to build the Power BI Report, the Power App and the Power Automate Cloud flow from scratch.
-We just need to go through some steps on how to integrate them and then review the various components within.
+We just need to go through some steps on how to integrate them and then review the various components.

-For this example, I am using the golddb.Products delta table within an Azure Databricks Unity Catalog, which I describe how to create from the [products.csv](./src/products.csv) file in the src folder.
+For this example, I am using the golddb.Products delta table within an Azure Databricks Unity Catalog.
+Instructions on how to create the delta table from the [products.csv](./src/products.csv) file in the src folder are listed below.

 ## Architectural Overview
 ![Architecture diagram](img/Architecture.png)

 ### Databricks
-The Product data resides in a Delta table that is then served to both Power BI and the Power App and is updated via the Power Automate Cloud Flow.
+The Product data resides in a Delta table that is served to both the Power BI report and the Power App and is updated via the Power Automate Cloud Flow.

 ### Power BI
 - This reads the Product Delta table from Databricks via Direct Query